MSSQL Server Database Connector User Guide

 Active Directory Domain

-The server hosting the SQL Server instance must be joined to the same Active Directory domain where the gMSA is configured or have a trust relationship with that domain.
+The SQL Server must be joined to or have a trust relationship with the same Active Directory domain where the gMSA is configured.

 gMSA Retrieval Rights

-The server’s machine account must be authorized to retrieve the gMSA password from Active Directory (configured via the gMSA’s PrincipalsAllowedToRetrieveManagedPassword attribute).
+The Connector Remote Host machine account must be authorized to retrieve the gMSA password from Active Directory (configured via the gMSA PrincipalsAllowedToRetrieveManagedPassword attribute).

 AgileSec Platform TLS Trust (if using self-signed certificates)